The Campaign for Creative Hub Worcester

 at 2 Ionic Ave, Worcester, MA

 Born out of duel passions between The Arts and community development, Creative Hub Worcester, the brainchild of Stacy Lord and Laura Marotta, was conceptualized.
-“We want to create a space where community members can feel safe and supported as they explore the processes of art-making and collaboration.”
+“We want to create a space where community members can feel safe and supported as they explore the processes of art-making and collaboration, and give a voice to communities and youth who may be silenced or marginalized.”

 Laura Marotta & Stacy Lord

-Co-Founders Laura Marotta and Stacy Lord, and a dynamic board are working towards bringing their dreams to life by revitalizing this historic 1920’s four-floor building that was previously the home of the Ionic Ave Boys Club of Worcester, into a dynamic ecosystem of creative offices, a visual arts maker space, classroom space with educational programming for underserved youth, installation art gallery, private studio rentals, and a rooftop event venue for creative and cultural events; the only one of its kind in Central Massachusetts.
+Co-Founders Laura Marotta and Stacy Lord, and a dynamic board are working towards bringing their dreams to life by revitalizing this historic 1920’s four-floor building that was previously the home of the Ionic Ave Boys Club of Worcester, into a dynamic ecosystem of creative offices, a visual arts maker space, classroom space, subsidized childcare, free community events and social services, art gallery, artist studio rentals, and a rooftop event venue for creative and cultural events.

 Former 2 Ionic Ave Boys Club